Paul Gareau, PhD

 Area of Study / Keywords

-Dr. Paul L. Gareau is Métis and an associate professor in the Faculty of Native Studies at the University of Alberta, Canada.
-His research, publications, and teaching explores the Métis (Indigenous) experiences of religion and spirituality, and the legacy of colonial discourses on Indigenous and ethno-cultural minorities.
+Dr. Paul L. Gareau is Michif-French/Métis from the Batoche Homeland and is an associate professor and associate dean (graduate studies) in the Faculty of Native Studies at the University of Alberta, Canada.
+His research, publications, and teaching explores the Métis (Indigenous) experiences of religion and spirituality, Indigenous critical theory and co-constitutive identity, and the legacy of colonial discourses on Indigenous and ethno-cultural minorities.
 Grounded in Métis Studies and Indigenous Studies as well as Religious Studies, Gareau’s work centres on theory and methodology around relationality, gender, Indigenous onto-epistemologies, land and place, nationhood/peoplehood, and sovereignty/self-determination.

 Grants and Scholarships: Primary Investigator